Four adults seated at outdoor dining table with purple and blue landscape lighting

 This is a very simple outdoor smart light setup to start with — but the Low-volt system means that extending and expanding is as easy as simply plugging it in.

-Choosing the right power supply unit for your setup
+Choosing the right Low-volt power supply unit

 When adding new low-voltage lights to your existing setup, keep in mind that one PSU can only power so many lights.
 To figure out how many lights you can use on a single PSU, simply add up the wattage of the light fixtures: